-- To seek diagnosis, care, or treatment for their own mental or physical illness or injury, preventative health-related examinations (i.e., medical, dental, optical) or treatments, or those of a child, parent, or spouse of employees. - The employee or the employee's family member having been a victim of domestic abuse, sexual assault, or criminal harassment, and needing leave for related medical attention, mental health care or other counseling, victim services (including legal services), or relocation - Care for a family member whose school or place of care has been closed due to inclement weather, loss of power, loss of heating, loss of water, or other unexpected occurrence or event that results in the closure of the family member's school or place of care. - Grieve, attend funeral services or a memorial service and/or address financial and legal matters that arise after the death of a family member. - Evacuate the employee's residence due to inclement weather, loss of power, loss of heating, loss of water, or other unexpected occurrence or event that results in the need to evacuate the employee's residence. - Due to a public health emergency, a public official having closed either (a) the employee's place of business, or (b) the school or place of care of the employee's child, requiring the employee needing to be absent from work to care for the child.
+- To seek treatment for their own mental or physical illness or injury, preventative health-related examinations (i.e., medical, dental, optical) or treatments, or those of a child, parent, or spouse of employees. - The employee or the employee's family member having been a victim of domestic abuse, sexual assault, or criminal harassment, and needing leave for related medical attention, mental health care or other counseling, victim services (including legal services), or relocation - Due to a public health emergency, a public official having closed either (A) the employee's place of business, or (B) the school or place of care of the employee's child, requiring the employee needing to be absent from work to care for the child.